Facebook, Twitter, Instagram, Youtube…

-Most marketing professionals will tell you that the best way to develop a social media voice and to develop your social media brand in doing so is to make use of something called a content calendar.
-And while it might take some time to plan, once it is in operation, you can plan your posts on all social media platforms with ease.
+Most marketing professionals will tell you that the best way to develop a social media voice and your social media brand in doing so is to use a content calendar.
+And while it might take some time to plan, once it is in operation, you can easily plan your posts on all social media platforms.

 But what exactly is a content calendar?

 Mondays could be posts that engage with your audience by asking them questions.
-Tuesdays could be content showing incredible body transformations, not just people who have lost weight but those who have built muscle as well.
+Tuesdays could be content showing incredible body transformations, not just people who have lost weight but also those who have built muscle.
 On Wednesdays, you could post inspirational stories.

 These are just examples, find what works for you and stick to it.
 That way, your followers will get into a routine with you and know what to expect.

 Marketing experts recommend that on a platform like Facebook, you should be posting around four to six times a day.
-That’s because your posts will quickly move down the social feeds of your followers.
+That’s because your posts will quickly move down your followers’ social feeds.

-Posting four or six times a day might seem a little daunting, especially if you are following a social media calendar.
-But say Mondays are for transformational posts, they don’t always have to be detailed stories about a client transformation.
+Posting four or six times a day might seem daunting, especially if you follow a social media calendar.
+But say Mondays are for transformational posts; they don’t always have to be detailed stories about a client’s transformation.

 In fact, visual posts with a few words work will work just as effectively.
 It’s not only going easy, especially from the outset but its something you will start to get better at as you manage your social media accounts more effectively.

 And make sure you use the scheduling system on your social media accounts, set the posts up the day before, and you won’t have to worry about logging in to post them on time.